Pregnancy and MS Choices booklet

 The UK consensus states that pregnancy does not increase the risk of active MS. The majority of women remain well throughout pregnancy and may even see an improvement in symptoms.

-However, symptoms such as fatigue can worsen, especially in early pregnancy, although this is likely because of pregnancy rather than MS. Poor sleep throughout pregnancy can also affect fatigue levels, which may impact other symptoms such as spasticity, balance, cognition, and others.
-Other symptoms such as bladder problems can worsen, particularly in the later stages
+However, symptoms such as fatigue can worsen, especially in early pregnancy, although this is likely because of pregnancy rather than MS. Poor sleep throughout pregnancy can also affect fatigue levels, which may also impact symptoms such as spasticity, balance and cognition.
+Other symptoms such as bladder problems can worsen, particularly in the later stages due to the pressure placed on it by the uterus.
+Balance and mobility can also be affected in these later stages due to the weight of the baby.

 Urinary tract infections (UTIs) are generally more common during pregnancy.
 MS is impacted when infection is present in the body, therefore UTIs should always be ruled out before suggestion of a relapse.
 UTIs can cause a temporary worsening of MS symptoms.
-It is advisable to seek medical advice at the earliest signs of UTI.
+It is advisable to seek medical advice at the earliest signs of a UTI.

 Symptom management